openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 ### StorageClass with Scheduler Parameters

-The Local PV LVM Driver supports 3 types of scheduling logic: SpaceWeighted, VolumeWeighted, and CapacityWeighted (Supported from lvm-driver: v0.9.0).
+The Local PV LVM Driver supports three types of scheduling logic: SpaceWeighted, VolumeWeighted, and CapacityWeighted (Supported from lvm-driver: v0.9.0).

 Add the scheduler parameter in storage class and give its value accordingly.